MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### StopFaceRecognition

-Stop the process of Misty recognizing a face she sees.
+Stops the process of Misty recognizing a face she sees.

 Parameters